mkMcMahon/linkShim/README.md

 # linkShim
 # THIS REPO IS FOR EDUCATIONAL PURPOSES ONLY
-#DO NOT USE THIS CODE FOR MASLICIOUS PURPOSES
+#DO NOT USE THIS CODE FOR MALICIOUS PURPOSES

 This repo demonstrates current flaws with f@cebook linkshim (as of November 2021)